 Location.
-39° 29.709′ N, 88° 10.529′ W. Marker is in Charleston, Illinois, in Coles County.
-Marker is at the intersection of 6th Street and Monroe Avenue, on the left when traveling south on 6th Street.
+39° 29.681′ N, 88° 10.504′ W. Marker is in Charleston, Illinois, in Coles County.
+Marker is on Jackson Avenue, on the left when traveling east.
+Located on the Exterior Entry Wall of building.
 Touch for map.
-Marker is in this post office area: Charleston IL 61920, United States of America.
+Marker is at or near this postal address: 651 Jackson Avenue, Charleston IL 61920, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
 Coles County Courthouse (here, next to this marker); The Charleston Riot (within shouting distance of this marker); Rally After the Debate / Lincoln in Coles County (within Coles County War Memorial (within shouting distance of this marker); Tribute of Coles County in Honor of Her Sons Who Fought for the Union (within shouting distance of this marker); The Lincoln-Douglas Debate at Charleston (approx. 0.6 miles away); Moore House (approx. 7.1 miles away); The Reuben Moore Home (approx. 7.1 miles away).
 Touch for a list and map of all markers in Charleston.

 Regarding Abraham Lincoln - Eighth Judicial District.
 As per Guy Fraker's research - - Charleston, (Coles County) Illinois was not in the Eighth Judicial Circuit.
 However, Lincoln had a great amount of his legal business in this county during his Professional career in central Illinois.
 Therefore, the "Lincoln Circuit Marking Association" thought it appropiate that Cole County needed to be part of the memorial marker program.